This post may contain affiliate links. By purchasing through my links you can help support me at no additional cost to you, thank you!

 Ortisei Sankt Ulrich:

 From Orteisei you can take a cable car all of the way up to the Seceda Ridgeline.
 To do this you can take the Ortisei – Furnes cable car and then switch to the Furnes – Seceda cable car.
+Current prices in 2026 are €59 for a return ticket for adults, with one way costing €43.
+For children between 8-16 a return ticket costs €30, and one way costs €22.
+You can find more information on tickets and opening hours here.
 The cable car station is called “Funivie Seceda Spa” and you can find a parking garage in the facility.
-If you want to make sure you reach the right parking lot, then put “Parkgarage Seceda – Parcheggio coperto Seceda” into your navigation system.
+This is also where you will start your hike if you choose to hike the direct route.
+You can also consider hiking from the Col Raiser car park if this one gets full.

 Important Note: